 “We have to go get money from the big guys…” said another woman.
 “Every year, we lose €60 to €80 billion to tax havens.”

-A report from the main union for French tax authorities actually found this number to be much higher, concluding that tax evasion cost the government between €80 and €100 billion in 2017.
+A report from the main union for the French tax authorities actually found this number to be much higher, concluding that tax evasion could be costing the government between €80 and €100 billion annually.